khalidw/Operationalizing-Machine-Learning/README.md

 # Operationalizing Machine Learning

 This is second of the three projects required for fulfillment of the Nanodegree Machine Learning Engineer with Microsoft Azure from Udacity.
-In this project, we create, publish and consume a Pipeline
+In this project, we create, publish and consume a Pipeline.
+We also explore ML model deployment as an HTTP REST API endpoint, swagger API documentation, Apache benchmarking of the deployed endpoint and consumption of the endpoint using JSON documents as an HTTP POST request.

 The data used in this project is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
 The classification goal is to predict if the client will subscribe a term deposit (variable y).
 It consists of 20 input variables (columns) and 32,950 rows with 3,692 positive classes and 29,258 negative classes.